IgniteUI/igniteui-docfx/en/components/select.md

 If no [`placeholder`]({environment:angularApiUrl}/classes/igxselectcomponent.html#placeholder) is specified for the Select component and there is no selection made, the `igxLabel` will transition and appear where you would expect the placeholder to be.

 #### Grouped Select
-To help visually separate item groups, select component supports item grouping by wrapping items in an `<igx-select-item-group>`.
+To help visually separate item groups, the select component supports item grouping by wrapping items in an `<igx-select-item-group>`.
 This works best with hierarchical data that can be iterated to declare the components.
 In the following example, each group has a `label` and a collection of `items`:
 ```typescript
     public greengrocery: Array<{ label: string, items: Array<{ type: string, origin: string }> }> = [